marksandspencer/marksandspencer.github.io/_posts/2022-07-08-integrating-cloud-entity-with-next-auth.md

 ## Getting Started

-Setting up the Cloud Entity workspace is out of scope for this post because... that was all setup by the time I started :)
+Setting up the Cloudentity workspace is out of scope for this post because... that was all setup by the time I started :)

 We'll pickup from creating an OAuth App in the CE portal.
-For Next Auth, we'll use a "ServerWeb" type app:
+For NextAuth, we'll use a "ServerWeb" type app:

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5ddk3r2sxzfokjgfvrl1.png)